taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Terena: **"So how will you avoid it?"**

-The heavily-muscled dark man sitting next to Jina, Min's gene father Amadou, whose back tattoo is a star field that matches Min's back tattoo and has no intradermal shield, raises a finger and smiles.
+Amadou raises a finger and smiles.

 Amadou: **"It's called a 'liquid [MOSFET](https://en.wikipedia.org/wiki/MOSFET) [sievert](https://en.wikipedia.org/wiki/Sievert) shield'."**